MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/prune.md

+---
+description: Prune all unreachable objects from the object database
+---
 # prune
-> Prune all unreachable objects from the object database

 You probably don't need this command.